terraform-aws-modules/terraform-aws-atlantis/README.md

 # AWS Terraform module which runs Atlantis on AWS Fargate

-[Atlantis](https://www.runatlantis.io/) is tool which provides unified workflow for collaborating on Terraform through GitHub, GitLab and Bitbucket Cloud.
+[Atlantis](https://www.runatlantis.io/) is a tool which provides a unified workflow for collaborating on Terraform through GitHub, GitLab and Bitbucket Cloud.

 This repository contains Terraform infrastructure code which creates AWS resources required to run [Atlantis](https://www.runatlantis.io/) on AWS, including: